OrderLab/violet/README.md

 Violet is a tool that uses selective symbolic execution to automatically derive performance models of configuration parameters in large system and use the models to detect specious configuration settings.
-The design of Violet is described in our OSDI '20 [Paper](#).

 The Violet tool has multiple components: